-- An Information Notice not to approve the installation of spring type fire hydrants and require the installation of pillar type fire hydrants with a check valve on the riser for plumbing and drainage work was issued by the Gold Coast City Council. - The appeal to a Building and Development Tribunal was lodged within the required time. - The Tribunal has jurisdiction to hear the appeal. - Spring fire hydrants have been installed on the water supply service.
+- A Compliance Permit for Spring Hydrants was issued with conditions by Council. - The appeal to a Building and Development Tribunal was lodged within the required time. - The Tribunal has jurisdiction to hear the appeal. - Spring fire hydrants have been installed on the water supply service.